 Are you planning a trip to Hawaii and wondering about the top things to pack for Hawaii?
 Sometimes it’s better to buy things when you get there.
 Keep scrolling to see the best things to buy in Hawaii vs helpful things to bring to Hawaii!

-This list of things to bring to Hawaii vs things to buy in Hawaii contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This list of things to bring to Hawaii vs things to buy in Hawaii was written by Hawaii travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 Packing for Hawaii can be a daunting task, but we’re here to help!

-No matter what island of Hawaii you are going to, you will want to pack basically the same thing no matter what.
+No matter what Hawaiian island you are going to, you will want to pack basically the same thing no matter what.

 However, what should you bring and what is better off buying when you arrive?